 Mr. Halbrooks attended Tyler Junior College and graduated from the University of Texas at Tyler with a Bachelor of Applied Arts and Sciences degree.
 He is currently pursuing a Master of Jurisprudence at the Texas A&M School of Law.
 He was licensed to sell real estate in Texas in 1983.

-He currently serves as the Vice-Chair Presiding Officer of the Board of Directors of the North East Texas Regional Mobility Authority (NETRMA).
+He currently serves as the Chair Presiding Officer of the Board of Directors of the North East Texas Regional Mobility Authority (NETRMA).

 Mr. Halbrooks served three terms as a Planning and Zoning Commissioner for the City of Tyler and was appointed to the Tyler Metropolitan Planning Organization as a representative of the Planning and Zoning Commission.
 It was through these experiences that he nurtured an increased interest in transportation and planning projects.